MLNeurosurg/fastglioma/README.md

 # Training, evaluation, and inference

-This repository currently supports inference on the [OpenSRH dataset](https://opensrh.mlins.org/), the largest publically available stimulated Raman histology dataset, with FastGlioma models available on [HuggingFace](https://huggingface.co/mlinslab/fastglioma/).
-Training/evaluation scripts are available in their respective directories.
+This repository currently supports inference on the [OpenSRH dataset](https://opensrh.mlins.org/), the largest publically available stimulated Raman histology dataset, with FastGlioma models available on [HuggingFace](https://huggingface.co/mlinslab/fastglioma/), as well as training/evaluation scripts for developing your own self-supervised SRH foundation models.

 ## Directory organization
 ```